Hylocereeae hybrid × H. polyrhizus, cv. Jade Red

 However, Jade Red seems slow to reach full production.

 To start with, the buds are not much different to that of Common Red, aside from the purple tips instead of red tips.
-However, the
+However,

 later stages of bud development set it firmly apart.
 Slowly the purple petals begin to